 2. You Can’t Get Even by Hurting Someone Back

 If you’ve experienced a lot of pain in your past, it’s normal to build an emotional wall to protect yourself.
-Every time someone hurts you, you fight back and promise yourself to never open up again.
+Every time someone hurts you, you fight back and promise yourself never to open up again.
 The wall keeps growing bigger and bigger.
 Until you completely shut your feelings off.